-When you receive the financial aid offered by U-M, you agree to fulfill the responsibilities associated with receiving those awards.
-This page summarizes the terms and conditions established by federal regulations for financial aid.
+When you accept our offer of financial aid offered by U-M, you agree to fulfill the following responsibilities, including the terms and conditions set by the federal regulations for financial aid.

-You must not be in default on any federal educational loans nor owe any refunds on federal grants you have received at any post-secondary institutions.
+You must not be in default on any federal loans nor owe any refunds on federal grants from post-secondary institutions.

-We assume that you will enroll full-time, so your financial aid budget sets tuition at a full-time rate.
-You may enroll less than full-time, but you must be enrolled at least half-time in classes that count for degree credit to be eligible for any financial aid.
-Not-for-credit classes are not eligible for financial aid.
+We assume that you will enroll full-time.
+You may enroll less than full-time, but you must be enrolled at least half-time in classes that count for degree credit to be eligible for aid.

-You must enroll in a course by the University’s drop/add date each term to be considered for financial aid for that course.
-If your program has a flexible enrollment policy, be sure to register before the drop/add deadline.
+Enroll in a course by the University’s third-week drop/add date each term to be considered for financial aid for that course.
+If your program has a flexible enrollment policy, register before the drop/add deadline.
 Not-for-credit courses do not qualify for financial aid.
 If you are repeating a course, take care that your School or College has not designated it as not-for-credit.
 If so, it is not eligible for aid and you may be required to repay some of your already disbursed financial aid.

 Our Satisfactory Academic Progress policy addresses situations such as enrollment in incomplete courses, repeated courses and withdrawal from classes and the impact on financial aid.
 Visit our SAP page for details.